Hong Kong is the perfect place for a 5-day trip!

 In general, it’s much cheaper and more convenient to just get the standard Octopus card and top up if you need to.

 If you’re traveling with a group, it will be convenient to get a taxi straight to your hotel.
 You can share travel costs and avoid the hassle of long walks and carrying your luggage around.

 When you get hungry, look for One Dimsum Chinese Restaurant at Prince Edward.
-It’s a one-Michelin star rated restaurant that doesn’t burn a hole in your wallet.
-An average meal here will only cost you $10 for dimsum that is ridiculously good.
+It’s a one-Michelin star-rated restaurant that doesn’t burn a hole in your wallet.
+An average meal here will only cost you $10 for dim sum which is ridiculously good.
 The catch?
-It’s a small diner that sits 30 people, and the lines can get really long at peak hours.
+It’s a small diner that seats 30 people, and the lines can get really long at peak hours.
 If you can, get here a little earlier or later than normal lunch hours to avoid the queues.

 After the show, you can hang around Tsim Sha Tsui for the many bars for a good night out.
 However, don’t forget to head up to the Observation Deck at Sky 100.
 It’s near the Kowloon Station and lends a 360-degree view of Victoria Harbour.
 End your day with a breathtaking view of the Hong Kong skyline.

 The central business district is the earliest developed district in Hong Kong.
 Almost all major international companies put up shop in this area and their headquarters are always breathtaking.

 Most photos you see of the Hong Kong skyline feature the skyscrapers and high-rise buildings lined up along Victoria Harbor.
 You can also see the Symphony of Lights from this side of Victoria Harbor if you happen to miss the one on your Kowloon day.